The Federal Government will Become America's Model Employer for the 21st Century.

 OPM’s Human Resources Solutions organization can help your agency answer this critically important question.

 Developing senior leaders in the U.S. Government through Leadership for a Democratic Society, Custom Programs and Interagency Courses.

 Visit this federal site to search for our regulatory notices, proposed and final rules.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-Mr. Miller is married to the former Nancy R. F. Bortko, and they have three adult children.
+Mr. Miller is married to the former Nancy R. F. Bortko, they have three adult children and five grandchildren.